Tidal phenomena in the Galactic Center: The curious case of X7

-The total emissivity is calculated by multiplying by $n_\text{e}n_\text{p}$, where $n_\text{e}$ and $n_\text{p}$ are the electron and proton number density of the cloud.
-We can obtain the corresponding flux observed from Earth by integrating over the volume element, then scaling by the inverse square law as
+We assumed a temperature of $10^4$~K for the simulated cloud, which is typical for gas structures in the central parsec due to the strong ultraviolet radiation from the young, massive stars \citep{Zhao_2009, Gillessen_2012}.
+The total emissivity was calculated by multiplying by $n_\text{e}n_\text{p}$, where $n_\text{e}$ and $n_\text{p}$ are the electron and proton number density of the cloud.
+We obtained the corresponding flux observed from Earth by integrating over the volume element and then scaling it by the inverse square law as

 where $V$ is the volume of the cloud, and $R_0 = 8300$~pc is the distance to the GC.
-Figure \ref{fig:brgamma} shows a comparison of the sky-projected observed and simulated Br-$\gamma$ flux in 2021 as a colormap and contours, respectively.
+Figure \ref{fig:brgamma} shows a comparison of the sky-projected observed and simulated Br$\gamma$ flux as seen from Earth in 2021.
 Notice that most of the simulated emission is spatially contained within the observational contours of 0.3 of the maximum emission.
-The simulated cloud is noticeably thinner which could be a result of not taking into account the instrument point-spread function.
-For completeness, a complete comparison of the evolution of the Br-$\gamma$ flux during the period 2006-2021 is shown in Figure \ref{brgammacombined}.
+The simulated cloud is noticeably thinner, which could be a result of not taking into account the instrument point-spread function.
+For completeness, a complete comparison of the evolution of the Br$\gamma$ flux during the period 2006-2021 is shown in Fig. \ref{brgammacombined}.
 Quantitatively, the total flux obtained from our simulated cloud is $\sim1.28\times 10^{-15}~\text{erg~s}^{-1}~\text{cm}^{-2}$, whereas the total observed flux from X7 is $3.55 \times 10^{-15}~\text{erg~s}^{-1}~\text{cm}^{-2}$ in 2021 \citep{ciurlo2023}.
 In summary, the model produces a cloud of similar morphology and emission of the same order of magnitude of the observations.